+the Medicaid agency or the operating agency (if applicable) Service Type:).

+Other Service

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+he authority to provide the following additional service not

+specified in statute.

+Service Title:

 Specialized Equipment and Supplies

+HCBS Taxonomy:

 Category 1: Sub-Category 1:

+14 Equipment, Technology, and Modifications 14031 equipment and technology

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Service Definition (Scope):

+Category 4: Sub-Category 4:

-Specialized equipment or supplies which enables individuals to:
+Specialized equipment and supplies are durable or non-durable medical and non-medical equipment or supplies necessary to prevent institutionalization, not available under the Medicaid state plan, or in excess of what is available, that enables individuals to:

-(a) Increase their abilities to perform their activities of daily living; or

-(b) Perceive, control or communicate with the environment in which they live; or

-(c) Improve daily functioning through sensory integration.
+- (a) Increase their abilities to perform their activities of daily living; or - (b) Perceive, control, or communicate with the environment in which they live; or - (c) Improve daily functioning through sensory integration.

 This service also includes items necessary for life support; ancillary supplies and equipment necessary to the proper functioning of such items.
 Specialized equipment and supplies may include mobility devices, sensory regulation items, bathroom equipment, peri-care wipes, safety supplies, and other medical supplies not otherwise available on the Medicaid state plan, home health benefit or EPSDT.